 Risks of Doing Roof Repair Yourself

 Doing important repairs yourself is always risky.
 The lesser risk is drama: if Uncle Joe helps and does a poor job, you can be awfully uncomfortable together at your next family gathering.
 Your relationships need to be protected just as much as your roof does!
 The next level of risk is the potential for leaks, wind damage, and other harm to your home due to substandard work resulting from inexperience.
-And the greatest risk is physical harm to you or your helpers.
+The greatest risk is physical harm to you or your helpers.
 If someone gets injured, they may be unable to continue with their job or other responsibilities and you may be legally and financially liable.

 Benefits of Hiring a Professional Roofer

 You don’t go to Uncle Joe when you need a foot doctor (unless, of course, he is a foot doctor).
 And, if he is a foot doctor, you don’t go to him when you need heart surgery.
 You need the right professional to do professional work, with the right tools and experience.
 A professional roofer has both—and more besides!

 - is fast and efficient because he has the right tools, properly maintained (such as nail guns maintained at proper pressure to prevent popping holes in shingles).

 - does the same thing every day, so he understands what different situations require.
 He knows what will leak and what won’t.